conniey/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/migration-guide.md

 - Register message and error handlers using the `QueueClient.registerSessionHandler()` method to receive messages from an available set of sessions
 - Use the `ClientFactory.acceptMessageSessionAsync()` method to get an instance of the `IMessageSession` class that will be tied to a given sessionId or to the next available session if no sessionId is provided.

-While the first option is similar to what you would do in a non-session scenario, the second that allows you finer-grained control is very different from any other pattern used in the library.

 Now, we simplify this by giving session variants of the same methods and classes that are available when working with queues/subscriptions that do not have sessions enabled.
 The difference is an intermediate client